Rhyd-Lewis/GCol/docs/demo/Demo.rst

 the edges of a graph.
 As we have discussed, in edge coloring the maximum degree :math:`\Delta(G)` in the graph :math:`G` gives a lower bound on the chromatic index :math:`\chi'(G)`.
-Since :math:`\Delta(G)=3` and an edge-3-coloring has been determined, we can conclude that this is an optimal solution.
+Since :math:`\Delta(G)=3` and an edge-3-coloring has been determined, we can conclude that the solution produced is optimal.

 .. code:: ipython3